hwany7seo/cubrid-manager-server/docs/api/class.md

 }
 ```

-> Lists are shortened to 2 entries here; the real response returned up to 5.
+> Lists are shortened to 2 entries here.